alphagov/forms/ADR/ADR023-paramaterise-common-terraform-roots.md

 * this reduces the chance that environments will differ due to human error, since paramaterised inputs are stored together within the root

 ### Cons
-* manually deploying terraform is now a bit more complicated.
-We have remedied this with the addition of a [makefile](https://github.com/alphagov/forms-deploy/blob/main/Makefile) which can now be used to run terraform locally
+* manually deploying terraform is now more complicated.
+To address this, we have added a [makefile](https://github.com/alphagov/forms-deploy/blob/main/Makefile), alongside some [bash script tooling](https://github.com/alphagov/forms-deploy/blob/main/support/invoke-terraform.sh), which can now be used to run terraform locally.
+This script encapsulates the additional complexity, but brings an additional burden in that this tooling will need to be understood, maintained and modified as necessary going forward.